FatBallu/FatBallu/README.md

 ### Hi there 👋
 I’m currently working on my M.Phil. thesis about nonreciprocal materials.
 The codes for automation processes in data analysis are uploaded for record.

-In leisure time, I translate some games from English or Simplified Chinese to Traditional Chinese for personal use.
+In leisure time, I translate some games from English and Simplified Chinese to Traditional Chinese for personal use.
+Some processes are also done by VBA automation and being uploaded.

 <!--
 **FatBallu/FatBallu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.